John Ackah Blay-Miezah: Biography

-John Kolorah Blay was born into a humble Nzema family in Ghana's Western Region in 1941.
-In 1959 he migrated to the United States, settling in Philadelphia, claiming he was following in the footsteps of Kwame Nkrumah in studying at the University of Pennsylvania, while in actuality working as a waiter at the Union League Club.
+John Kolorah Blay was born into a Nzema family in Ghana's Western Region in 1941.
+In 1959, he migrated to the United States, settling in Philadelphia, claiming he was following in the footsteps of Kwame Nkrumah in studying at the University of Pennsylvania, while in actuality working as a waiter at the Union League Club.
 Later he would successfully appropriate the identity of a former roommate—claiming a change of name—and for a time be recognized as having received a bachelor's degree from the Wharton School and a master's degree in international relations.
 Shortly after returning to Ghana in 1963, he was arrested and sent to Nsawam Prison for making vague claims about a threat to President Nkrumah's life.
 In 1966, after Nkrumah was overthrown in a coup d'état, he was freed.

 By the early 1970s, he was variously claiming to be a President of the African Development Bank or a medical doctor, and the son of noted jurist, Robert Samuel Blay.
-By 1972 he had returned to Philadelphia, claiming to be a diplomat and set himself up at the Bellevue-Stratford Hotel.
+By 1972 he had returned to Philadelphia, claiming to be a diplomat and set himself up at The Bellevue-Stratford Hotel in Philadelphia.
 After the Ghanaian mission refused to pay the nearly a $2,644 bill he'd accumulated, he was sentenced to prison for posing as a diplomat and stiffing a hotel.
 It was probably during that stay in prison that he acquired many of the skills that later allowed him to create his great fraud scheme.
 In 1974, faced charges for using a fraudulently obtained university degree and trying to cash $250,000 in stolen bank drafts.
 He fled to Ghana ahead of an arrest warrant.
 In Ghana, he was sentenced to seven years for fraud and bribery.
 He was later released under shady circumstances.